Vietnam.vn - Nền tảng quảng bá Việt Nam

 In Chinese tradition, the full moon symbolizes family reunion, so the Mid-Autumn Festival is a festival celebrated at home.
 People admire the moon and eat mooncakes with a variety of fillings, from the traditional salted egg yolk and lotus paste to modern versions filled with cream, fruit and custard.

 Lanterns play an important role in the festival.
 Today, the old candle-lit paper lanterns are rarely seen.
-Most children carry battery-operated versions.
+Most children carry battery-operated ones.
 Disposable glow sticks are also popular – prompting calls from environmentalists to limit their use.

-Employees arrange mooncakes at a supermarket in Handan, Hebei province, China as the Mid-Autumn Festival approaches.
+Employees arrange moon cakes at a supermarket in Handan, Hebei province, China as the Mid-Autumn Festival approaches.

 Korea

 At festival gatherings, Koreans eat songpyeon, a half-moon shaped rice cake with a sweet filling, as well as seasonal fruits and vegetables such as persimmons and chestnuts.
 They also enjoy a variety of entertainment, including ganggangsullae, a traditional circle dance.
-And of course, at night, people go out to admire the full moon, where they look for the moon rabbit, or daltokki.
+And of course, at night, people go out to admire the full moon, where they search for the moon rabbit, or daltokki.
 This creature is said to be visible on the moon's surface...

 Japan